bjssacademy/advanced-tdd/chapter08/chapter08.md

 ![Encapsulation](images/encapsulation.png)

 We see this in real life all the time.
 We know what our smart phone does; we have no need to know exactly how it works.
 The same with our car, out kettle and even a wall clock.
 We understand what they do, and how we are to use them.
-We don;t need to know how they work inside to do that.
+We don't need to know how they work inside to do that.

 This gives two major benefits: